 Key Takeaway: Anyone Could Be Autistic

-The fact is we come in all shapes and colors and you may be surprised which people in your life are secretly Autistic — maybe even secretly from themselves.
+The fact is we come in all shapes and colors.
+You may be surprised which people in your life are secretly Autistic — maybe even unknown to themselves.
 We know that most Autistic people are

 Let’s Talk About Empathy